-Having evolved over time it has become the staple of any strength training routine.
+Having evolved over time it has become the staple of many strength training routines.
 A versatile tool that comes in a variety of shapes, sizes and lengths.
-In this article we’ll cover the history of a barbell, what to look for, how to use one and where to get one.
+In this article we’ll cover the history of the standard barbell, what to look for, how to use one and where to get one.

-The barbell will become your best friend.
+The right barbell will become your best friend.
 It will be used through all of the workouts and exercises featured on this site.
 Each movement will consist of controlled lifting.
-Through proper form and technique you will build strength, muscle and power by utilizing methods and techniques performed by lifters of old and powerhouses of today.
+Through proper form and technique you will build strength, muscle and power by utilising methods and techniques performed by lifters of old and powerhouses of today.

 What Is A Barbell?

 Essentially it’s just that.
 A long bar that holds or has a form of a weight on the end used to perform different types of exercises.
 As simple as it sounds there are some differences that make them a little more complex than that.

 Where Did Barbells Come From?

 Early barbells had fixed spheres at the end of them that were either filled or hollow.
 The first were found in Hippolyte Triat’s gym located in Paris.
 Drawings of his gym at the time showed some of the earliest ever recorded, including a wall entirely covered in them.
 Triat described the weights as “Barres A Spheres De 6 Kilos,” (bars with spheres of six kilos).

-What To Look For In A Barbell
+What To Look For In A Standard Barbell

-A general purpose barbell will have a dual marked knurling pattern.
+A standard barbell will have a dual marked knurling pattern.
 There will be two knurled areas towards the outer portion of the barbell and the rest will be smooth.
 You’ll see this in most gyms.
 It’s a versatile and ideal pattern for a variety of exercises and athletes.

 What you’ll want to look for in the sleeves is the rotation.
 A proper barbell will have a set of sleeves that spin.
 The spin is to allow the weights to rotate in order to reduce the amount of force created by the inertia of the weight plates.
 This saves the wrists and elbows from injury.

 A barbell can also come in a variety of finishes chrome, zinc, black oxide, unfinished, and even stainless steel.
 They’re all purely aesthetic.
 Get what you like.

 Finally the last thing you’ll want to look for in a barbell is its strength.
 The strength of the bar is extremely important.
 Barbell strength is measured in tensile strength, yield strength and test.

 How To Use A Barbell